 By Yogi Baba Prem Yogacharya, Veda Visharada

-The term yogi and yoga are amongst the most common words from the Hindu tradition to penetrate the western vocabulary.
-But, it is still somewhat rare that one gives thought to what these terms actually mean, their proper application, and what they are actually referring to; as yoga is commonly confused with ‘stretching’ or some other form of acrobatic activity.
-On some levels, the confusion is easy to understand, as there are a variety of different meanings given and associated with ‘Yogi’.
+Many terms from Sanatana Dharma have permeated the western consciousness, Guru, Pandit, and yoga to name a few, though their western application is often off from their original or more common traditional definitions.
+The term yogi appears to be the next term, from the Dharmic tradition, that is preparing to deeply penetrate the western vocabulary.
+It is still somewhat rare that one gives thought to what these terms mean or their proper application and often little thought is given as to what they are referring to; as the word yoga and its over-emphasis on āsana is commonly confused with ‘stretching’ or some other form of acrobatic activity.
+On some levels, it is easy to understand the growing confusion, as there are a variety of different meanings given and associated with ‘Yogi.'

 4. Atikrantabhavaniya.
-One who transcended.
+One who transcended mundane reality. [i]

 1. Codaka-meaning the prompter.